-(b) Oral arguments.
-Amici Curiae attorneys will not be permitted to participate in oral arguments.
+(d) Oral arguments.
+Attorneys for amici curiae will not be permitted to participate in oral arguments.

-(c) Petitions for rehearing.
-Amici Curiae attorneys will not be permitted to file a petition for rehearing in their own names and may participate only by first securing permission of the regular attorneys or of the Court to join in the motion or brief.
+(e) Petitions for rehearing.
+Attorneys for amici curiae will not be permitted to file a petition for rehearing or to join in the petition of a party.